benkehoe/faas-form/README.md

 ```

 Remove the tag marking the given function as a `faas-form`-compatible Lambda.
 Note this does not work with Lambdas marked using environment variables.

+## Status

+Currently in a workiing state with Python 3.
+Working on tests before adding more functionality.
+Desired features:

+* Lists of strings
+* Required vs. optional inputs
+* Ctrl-D to input null
+* Ensure Python 2 compatibility